MediaComem/comem-travel-log-ionic-setup/README.md

 The existing `Home` page will contains the Tab layout (i.e. where the tab will be displayed), and each tab page should therefor be a subpage of `Home`.

 To facilitate the creation of the structure, first delete the `src/app/home` folder entirely.
-Then update the `app.module.ts` file to remove the route object that lead to the `HomePageModule`.
+Then update the `app-routing.module.ts` file to remove the route object that lead to the `HomePageModule`.

 Then, use the `ionic generate` command to recreate this `Home` page.